Cameroon Travel Information

 French and English are the official languages, although French is more commonly spoken and is the language of business.
 There are also numerous other African dialects.

-If service charges are not included then 10 percent is customary.
+If service charges are not included a tip of about 10 percent is customary.

 The international dialling code for Cameroon is +237.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 City codes are not required.
 International phone calls can be made from CAMTEL offices.
 A GSM 900 network provides cellphone coverage mainly in Yaoundé, Malabo and the southwest of the country.
 Internet cafes are available in the main towns.

 Travellers to Cameroon do not have to pay duty on 400 cigarettes or 50 cigars or 5 packs tobacco; 1 bottle of alcohol; and 5 bottles perfume.
-Entry to the country with sporting guns has to be accompanied by a license.
+Entry to the country with sporting guns requires a licence.

 Become our Cameroon Travel Expert